List of recent improvements to highlight our ongoing work (we will update this list regularly - last updated 20/10/23)

 Similar issues also arise with the tables in the results data document.
 This material fails Success Criterion 1.3.1 Info and Relationships

 All of these will be radically reviewed for the next annual cycle.
 These documents are renewed annually and revised versions are scheduled to be updated in summer '23.
-As with pdfs, we aim to make this material fully accessible by the end of Oct '23.
+As with pdfs, we aim to make this material fully accessible by Nov '23.

 The travel page will also require an update to older bootstrap frameworks to fully meet accessibility requirements.
+This will be resolved as part of our new website.
 When we publish new content we’ll make sure our use of tables meets accessibility standards.

 A number of these videos fail to meet Success Criterion 1.2.5 Audio Description (Prerecorded)